allexlima/cg-penrose/README.md

  - Simulate line rasterization using algorithms like **Digital Differential Analyzer (DDA)** and **Bresenham Line-Drawing**

-:star2: Don't forget to give an star to this repo =)
+:star2: Don't forget to give a star to this repo =)

 #### Index